crx-ai/.cursor/README.md

 # cursor.env
-The modern Cursor-enabled developer environment.
+A modern developer environment for Cursor.